petros-d/docs/cloud/cli-reference/astrocloud-dev-ps.md

 ## Description

 List all Docker containers running in your local Airflow environment, including the Airflow Webserver, Scheduler, and Postgres database.
+It outputs metadata for each running container, including `Container ID`, `Created`, `Status`, and `Ports`.

 This command works similarly to [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) and can only be run from a directory that is running an Astronomer Project.

 ## Usage